unstru/Skwitch/README.md

 See it in action : [demo](http://cagosta.github.com/Skwitch/)

 It's a work in progress but was already used in production.
-I would be glad helping you using it, feel free to contact me !
+I would be glad to have feedback and help you using it, feel free to contact me !

 ### Install